Harrison Bader Player Props: Yankees vs. Cubs

 - The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 22nd in MLB.

-- The Cubs have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.
+- The Cubs have the 11th-ranked team ERA across all league pitching staffs (4.00).

-- In his last time out on Monday against the Milwaukee Brewers, the left-hander threw 3 2/3 innings, allowing three earned runs while surrendering four hits.
+- In his last time out on Tuesday against the Milwaukee Brewers, the righty went six innings, giving up one earned run while surrendering four hits.

+- In eight games this season, the 33-year-old has a 2.83 ERA and 5.1 strikeouts per nine innings, while allowing a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.